dwivedi-nihal/YogAi/README.md

 ## Conclusion

 Y0G A! integrates AI with yoga practice to provide real-time monitoring and feedback.
 It helps users perform yoga efficiently and accurately.

----

-⭐ If you like this project, please give it a star on GitHub!